Spray-Tish Nasal spray

 Things you must not do

 Spray-Tish is for short-term use only.
-Spray-Tish should not be used for more than 5 to 7 days without medical advice.
+Spray-Tish should not be used for more than 3 days at a time unless advised by a doctor or pharmacist.

 Do not use Spray-Tish when the medicine is running out and it is no longer possible to obtain a firm spray.